janniktheyssen/railrad/README.md

 3. A UIC60 rail with 5 cm distance to the top of a flat track surface,
 4. A UIC60 rail with 5 cm distance to the top of a flat track surface and below an approximated hull of a passenger train.

-The best way to explore these geometries is to create a database and plot the source and receiver nodes as shown [in this notebook](doc/figures/Railrad_demonstration.ipynb).
+The best way to explore these geometries is to create a database and plot the source and receiver nodes as shown [in this notebook](doc/Railrad_demonstration.ipynb).
+[Here](doc/circle_demo.hdf5) is the database used in the example.
+Note: only 3 receiver locations are included in this example due to storage limitations on GitHub.